Gathering Dreams

 3. Discover if your employer’s 401(k) is the best option for you

-Most employers use their own 401(k).
-The problem?
-You might be paying hidden fees and not invest in the best possible funds for you.
+You might be paying hidden fees and not investing in the best possible funds for you.
 Make sure you do your own research to find out how you can get the most out of your 401(k).
-Or use an app to help you with that.

 4. Use a raise to save more